lfr/lfr.github.io/fun/_posts/2021-3-10-letting-go-of-the-past.md

 If programming is modelling, and all models are wrong, one could define programming as devising **the simplest most useful model to solve a problem**.
 Simplicity and usefulness are the goals, not accuracy.

-The real world is seemingly made of objects for the most part, so we can understand how **appealing** Object Oriented Programming must have been when it first introduced the glorious object as the basic building block of a whole new programming paradigm back in the late fifties.
+The real world is seemingly made of objects for the most part, so we can understand how **appealing** Object Oriented Programming must have been when it introduced the object as the basic element of a new programming paradigm back in the late fifties.

+But just as Vladik points out, model design has largely transitioned away from describing stuff to composing with smaller abstractions that have little-to-no resemblance to the things they represent and yet still get the job done, but if we're no longer describing stuff, it may be time to revisit the appeal of a programming paradigm that's clearly meant to describe stuff first and foremost.

 ## A critical mind challenges everything